David Hurley (footballer): Galway United

 On 20 November 2020, Hurley signed for fellow League of Ireland First Division club Galway United ahead of their 2021 season.
 On 14 May 2021, he scored his first goal for the club, a 95th minute winner against Wexford at Eamonn Deacy Park.
 Hurley and his side were defeated 3–0 by Waterford on 4 November 2022 in the 2022 League of Ireland First Division Play-off Final.
 On 5 December 2022, Hurley signed a new contract with the club.
 On 21 August 2023, he scored twice in a 5–1 win away to UCD at the UCD Bowl to help earn his side a place in the Quarter Final of the FAI Cup.
 On 28 August 2023, he became just the third Galway United player in the club's history to reach 20 league goals, when he scored two of his side's goals in a 4–1 win at home to his former club Cobh Ramblers.
 On 22 September 2023, Hurley scored in a 4–0 win over Kerry at Mounthawk Park to secure promotion back to the Premier Division by winning the 2023 League of Ireland First Division title.
 He was named Galway United Player of the Year for 2023 at the club's end of season awards.
 Hurley was also named in the PFAI First Division Team of the Year for 2023 by his fellow professionals.
 He signed a new contract with the club on 1 December 2023.
 On 1 March 2024, Hurley scored his first League of Ireland Premier Division goal, scoring the winner in a 2–1 victory over Waterford at Eamonn Deacy Park.
 On 1 November 2024.
 He scored in a 1–1 draw away to Bohemians at Dalymount Park in the final game of the season as his side finished in 5th place in their first year back in the top flight.
 Hurley signed up for a 5th season with the club on 30 November 2024.
 On 20 June 2025, he scored from his own half in a 3–1 win over St Patrick's Athletic with goalkeeper Joseph Anang's clearance falling straight to Hurley while 40 yards out of his goal.
+On 24 November 2025 Hurley signed on for his 6th season at the club.